 Because life is about what we think will happen paving the way for what will really happen.
 I will listen closely to them so that I can find the words behind the words revealing their anxieties, and I will speak to those with confidence and laughter, and I will let them know that they are prepared.
 They are enough.
 And if for some reason, they are not, there are protections in place, and homes and arms ready to offer them what they lack.

-Emily Genser is the mother of Abigail (6) and Josh (3) and a high school English teacher in West Hartford, Connecticut.
+Emily Genser is the mother of Abigail (10) and Josh (7) and a high school English teacher in West Hartford, Connecticut.
 She is passionate about both jobs and spends most of her time laughing.
-You can find her blogging away her few free moments of the day at Exhausted but Smiling.
+She has written for Grown and Flown, Huffington Post and other sites.